aniebo20/Library/README.md

 # Library
 A basic Library App

-A wattpad-like Online Library application made with C++/Qt
+A wattpad-like Online Library application made with C++/Qt with an AWS RDS Oracle SQL Database.